 - The custom of head-trophies

-The practice of trophy heads originated in the Chavín and Paracas cultures.
-However, under the Nasca it became widespread, so much so that it is even profusely represented in their early ceramics.
+The practice of trophy heads originated in what is now known as Sitio Arqueologico Chavin de Huantar and Paracas cultures.
+However, it became widespread under the Nasc, so much so that it is even profusely represented in their early ceramics.

 According to studies carried out in the tombs of Cahuachi and other Nazca sites, Helaine Silverman suggests that approximately 5% of the Nasca inhabitants ended up as trophy heads, which gives us an idea of the enormous diffusion of this practice.